Dogwood: A Journal of Poetry and Prose, Vol. 20, Spring 2021.

 Hal laughs.
 He is in a good mood.
 “What, Garfield Goose?”

 Donna is surprised.
-“You didn’t actually watch that show, did you?” she asks as he turns into the long lane leading to the Burwells’ garage, actually an old stable that’s been converted.
+“You didn’t actually watch that show, did you?” she asks as he turns into the long lane leading to the Burwells’ garage, which is an old stable that’s been converted.

 “Sure, didn’t everybody?”